auvents-brave/Stheno/README.md

 ## Library Contents

 Sthenô brings together a set of focused components spanning system utilities, user interface helpers, and geospatial tools.
 It includes support for cloud-synced preferences, HTML and date processing.
-The library also offers lightweight WebKit and MapKit abstractions, geometry and coordinate types with great-circle distance calculations for accurate geodesic measurements, and convenience views for embedding web content.
+The library also offers lightweight WebKit and MapKit abstractions, and convenience views for embedding web content.
+Geometry and coordinate types with bearing and great-circle distance calculations for accurate geodesic measurements.
 Its geospatial capabilities include WMTS Tile Overlay support with local caching for efficient and offline-ready visualization and reverse geocoding utilities to convert coordinates into meaningful human-readable locations.
 In addition, Sthenô integrates lightweight image classification tools for context-aware visual recognition tasks.

 All modules are written in pure Swift, designed for reuse across Apple platforms, Linux, Windows, and WebAssembly.